techidaily/site-smart-video-creator/source/_posts/new-2024-approved-should-you-buy-videopad-video-editor-an-honest-review-and-recommendation.md

 VideoPad Video Editor is compatible with both Mac and Windows computers and supports a number of video import and export options.
 This nch video editor comes with a free basic plan where you don't have to pay anything, so you can try to see how it works.
 In this article, we will do a quick review of this video editing software so that you have a better understanding of its features.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://on-screen-recording.techidaily.com/new-disabling-apex-legends-cross-play-best-platform-tactics-unveiled/"><u>[New] Disabling Apex Legends Cross-Play  Best Platform Tactics Unveiled</u></a></li>
-<li><a href="https://tiktok-video-files.techidaily.com/updated-2024-approved-hit-tiktok-recipes-viral-culinary-delights/"><u>[Updated] 2024 Approved  Hit TikTok Recipes  Viral Culinary Delights</u></a></li>
-<li><a href="https://remote-screen-capture.techidaily.com/updated-in-2024-elite-firefox-visual-recorders/"><u>[Updated] In 2024, Elite Firefox Visual Recorders</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-want-amazing-opening-effects-today-we-will-share-with-you-20-best-places-that-are-free-to-download-title-intro-templates-for-adobe-premiere-pr/"><u>2024 Approved Want Amazing Opening Effects?
-Today, We Will Share with You 20 Best Places that Are Free to Download Title, Intro Templates for Adobe Premiere Pro</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-want-to-find-the-best-video-editor-for-mac-read-this-article-to-find-out-the-best-video-editing-software-on-mac-that-weve-picked-out-for-you.m/"><u>2024 Approved Want to Find the Best Video Editor for Mac?
-Read This Article to Find Out the Best Video Editing Software on Mac that Weve Picked Out for You</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-watch-dvds-on-windows-10-for-free-the-best-players/"><u>2024 Approved Watch DVDs on Windows 10 for Free The Best Players</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-watermark-free-tiktok-videos-the-best-online-removal-tools/"><u>2024 Approved Watermark-Free TikTok Videos The Best Online Removal Tools</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/2024-approved-wax-video-editing-essentials-a-guide-to-getting-started-with-this-free-editor/"><u>2024 Approved Wax Video Editing Essentials A Guide to Getting Started with This Free Editor</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/in-2024-syncing-your-presence-in-real-time-tiktoks/"><u>In 2024, Syncing Your Presence in Real-Time TikToks</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/in-2024-unraveling-the-secrets-to-auditory-harmony-crossfade/"><u>In 2024, Unraveling the Secrets to Auditory Harmony (Crossfade)</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/in-2024-vsdc-video-editor-for-mac-not-working-try-these-alternatives/"><u>In 2024, VSDC Video Editor for Mac Not Working?
-Try These Alternatives</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/in-2024-watch-in-style-mastering-amazon-prime-videos-display-options/"><u>In 2024, Watch in Style Mastering Amazon Prime Videos Display Options</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/in-2024-watermark-free-video-editing-discover-8-free-trimmers/"><u>In 2024, Watermark-Free Video Editing Discover 8 Free Trimmers</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/in-2024-wax-video-editor-a-comprehensive-guide-to-editing-like-a-pro/"><u>In 2024, Wax Video Editor A Comprehensive Guide to Editing Like a Pro</u></a></li>
-<li><a href="https://extra-support.techidaily.com/memetic-masterpieces-a-photo-journey-for-2024/"><u>Memetic Masterpieces  A Photo Journey for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-10-essential-video-editor-apps-you-need-to-know-for-2024/"><u>New 10 Essential Video Editor Apps You Need to Know for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-2024-approved-mastering-compression-in-fcpx-a-step-by-step-guide/"><u>New 2024 Approved Mastering Compression in FCPX A Step-by-Step Guide</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-vn-video-editor-for-pc-a-compact-review-of-features-and-performance/"><u>New VN Video Editor for PC A Compact Review of Features and Performance</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-vn-video-editor-on-mac-a-comprehensive-guide-and-alternatives/"><u>New VN Video Editor on Mac A Comprehensive Guide and Alternatives</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-wav-converter-essentials-a-complete-beginners-guide/"><u>New Wav Converter Essentials A Complete Beginners Guide</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-waveform-generation-made-easy-10-online-tools-to-explore/"><u>New Waveform Generation Made Easy 10 Online Tools to Explore</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-2024-approved-best-lego-stop-motion-makers/"><u>Updated 2024 Approved Best Lego Stop Motion Makers</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/updated-2024-approved-nine-high-performance-audio-recorders-you-cant-overlook-for-live-events/"><u>Updated 2024 Approved Nine High-Performance Audio Recorders You Cant Overlook for Live Events</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-the-ultimate-guide-to-mts-video-editing-top-tools-for-2024/"><u>Updated The Ultimate Guide to MTS Video Editing Top Tools for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-vn-video-editor-for-pc-a-compact-review-of-features-and-performance/"><u>Updated VN Video Editor for PC A Compact Review of Features and Performance</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-voice-over-made-easy-final-cut-pro-tips-and-tricks-for-beginners/"><u>Updated Voice Over Made Easy Final Cut Pro Tips and Tricks for Beginners</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-want-to-get-vsdc-video-editor-on-mac-but-it-is-only-available-on-windows-dont-worry-we-compiled-a-list-of-best-vsdc-video-editor-for-mac-alternative/"><u>Updated Want to Get VSDC Video Editor on Mac?
-But It Is only Available on Windows.
-Dont Worry, We Compiled a List of Best VSDC Video Editor for Mac Alternatives</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-want-to-learn-more-about-the-aiff-file-format-read-this-article-where-we-tell-you-everything-you-need-to-know/"><u>Updated Want to Learn More About the AIFF File Format?
-Read This Article, Where We Tell You Everything You Need to Know</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-watermark-free-video-editing-7-essential-tools/"><u>Updated Watermark-Free Video Editing 7 Essential Tools</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-watermark-free-video-editing-7-free-trimmer-options/"><u>Updated Watermark-Free Video Editing 7 Free Trimmer Options</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/vn-video-editor-for-pc-a-short-and-sweet-review-for-2024/"><u>VN Video Editor for PC A Short and Sweet Review for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/vn-video-editor-pc-review-is-it-the-right-choice-for-you-in-2024/"><u>VN Video Editor PC Review Is It the Right Choice for You, In 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/voice-over-essentials-fast-track-to-pro-recordings-in-final-cut-pro-for-2024/"><u>Voice Over Essentials Fast Track to Pro Recordings in Final Cut Pro for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/want-that-vintage-nostalgia-back-in-your-photos-well-then-you-need-a-vhs-app-and-youre-at-the-right-place-to-find-one-for-2024/"><u>Want that Vintage Nostalgia Back in Your Photos?
-Well, Then You Need a VHS App, and Youre at the Right Place to Find One for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/wax-video-editing-essentials-a-guide-to-getting-started-with-this-free-editor-for-2024/"><u>Wax Video Editing Essentials A Guide to Getting Started with This Free Editor for 2024</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/weighing-the-pros-and-cons-of-youtube-premium/"><u>Weighing the Pros and Cons of YouTube Premium</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"